© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 Cushions, throws and rugs tend to be in prolonged contact with another piece of furniture or flooring, which is usually much more expensive or difficult to replace.
 For this reason, it is important that these items are colourfast.

 Rugs should also be tested for their suitability for use in the home.
-EN 14215:2013 provides information on how to classify rugs, and covers aspects such as colourfastness to light, rubbing and water, anchorage of the loops, the mass of pile per unit area (g/m2) above the substrate to achieve particular classes.
-It also highlights change in appearance after being tested in accordance with ISO 10361, using either the Vettermann drum tester or the Hexapod tumbler tester.
+BS EN 14215:2018 – 'Textile floor coverings – Classification of machine-made rugs and runners' provides information on how to classify rugs, and covers aspects such as colourfastness to light, rubbing and water, anchorage of the loops, the mass of pile per unit area (g/m2) above the substrate to achieve particular classes.
+It also highlights change in appearance after being tested in accordance with ISO 10361:2015 – 'Textile floor coverings – Production of changes in appearance by means of Vettermann drum and hexapod tumbler tester' using either the Vettermann drum tester or the Hexapod tumbler tester.

 ‘Foreseeable use of rugs’ means that these products are likely to come into contact with the skin from time to time, and it is important that they are free from restricted substances.
 When supplied in Europe, dyed textiles such as these should be tested for compliance to REACH Annex XVII entry number 43, which restricts the presence of 22 aromatic amines produced by the breakdown of azo dyes.

 Other soft furnishings – such as curtains and blinds – should be tested for their colourfastness to light, as dyes which fade may cause customer dissatisfaction.
 Another aspect to consider with relation to fabric items that are intended to be washed would be their stability to washing.
-SATRA uses ISO 5077:2007 to determine the change in dimensions of the product, and EN ISO 3759:2011 to measure and mark the product.
-A wash and a drying procedure from EN ISO 6330:2012 is used to launder the samples.
+SATRA uses ISO 5077:2007 – 'Textiles – Determination of dimensional change in washing and drying' to determine the change in dimensions of the product, and EN ISO 3759:2011 – 'Textiles – Preparation, marking and measuring of fabric specimens and garments in tests for determination of dimensional change' to measure and mark the product.
+A wash and a drying procedure from EN ISO 6330:2021 – 'Textiles – Domestic washing and drying procedures for textile testing' is used to launder the specimens.
 Many products are selected to fit a specific use.
 Therefore, if they were to change dimensions after washing and drying by a considerable amount, customers are likely to notice and possibly complain to the retailer/manufacturer.

 If metal is present on the outside of the product (and direct contact with the skin could occur) nickel release should be measured, as a proportion of the population have an allergy to nickel.
 This will show conformity to REACH Annex XVII entry number 27 (nickel allergy).

 Bean bags and other items with structural seams should be tested for seam strength.
 On bean bags, this should be done on both the inner bag (if present) and the outer surface, to determine the maximum loads which can be placed onto the bag before these fail and spill the filling material.
-SATRA uses EN ISO 13935-2:2014 to carry out the testing.
+To carry out the testing, SATRA uses EN ISO 13935-2:2014 – 'Textiles – Seam tensile properties of fabrics and made-up textile articles – Part 2: Determiniation of maximum force to seam rupture using the grab method'.

 Flammability testing should be carried out on bean bags to ensure that they meet the requirements of the national legislation.
 In the UK, this is the UK Furniture and Furnishings (Fire) (Safety) Regulations 1988.
-Curtains and blinds are not covered by these regulations, but may be tested to BS 5867-2:2008, which specifically covers curtains, blinds and drapes.
+Curtains and blinds are not covered by these regulations, but may be tested to BS 5867-2:2008 – Fabrics for curtains, drapes and window blinds.
+Flammability requirements.
+Specification', which specifically covers curtains, blinds and drapes.